DustinBrett/muse/README.md

 - ~~Convert buttons and clock into components~~
 - No opacity on child items like icons and clock
 - Task color below tasks (rgb(118, 185, 237))
-- No border, padding or margin for time <span>?

 ## Desktop
 - ~~Fix desktop icon text shadow~~